larsmoan/TTK4145/README.md

-Go to [the project resources repository](https://github.com/TTK4145/Project-resources) to find more resources for doing the project.
-This information is not required for the project, and is therefore maintained separately.
+The Simulator can be found in this repository:[the project resources repository](https://github.com/TTK4145/Project-resources)

 Elevator Project - Specification
 ================